-These tips are about helping you feel ok no matter where you are at right now – baby or no baby!
-One thing I learnt from my own experiences is that it is so important to be ok along the way or years of your life disappear.
+These tips are about helping you feel OK no matter where you are at right now – baby or no baby!
+One thing I learnt from my own experience is that it is so important to be OK along the way or years of your life disappear.
 It’s about finding more ease in the journey, trusting the process, and being able to look back and know you were true to yourself.

 4. Consider time out

 Have you thought about giving yourself time off?
 I know this sounds counter intuitive because the clock is always ticking, but sometimes we need to rest, regroup, and recharge.
 TTC is relentless and it wears us down.
 Take a break from all that charting, pee sticks, and pregnancy tests.
 This is particularly important after a failed treatment, repeated disappointment or a loss you are grieving.

 Rest can rebuild our strength so that we can try again.
 Mother nature does this - think of the seasons and how winter is a time of preparing for spring growth.
 Know that it is OK to take a break when you need to so that you can come back stronger.

 5. Up the joy